The3DP/AllPi2/README.md

 ##

 ### Pi-4, and Pi-5 will be released this afternoon.
-### This was made with partial assistance from ChatGPT.
+### This repository was made with partial assistance from ChatGPT.